uoy-im-aitt/aitt-w4-vr/README.md

-# Practical: Prototyping VR in Unity with the HTC Vive
+# Prototyping VR in Unity with the HTC Vive

 In the lecture, we saw how contemporary virtual reality headsets work from a visual and audio perspective.
 We also saw a number of “locomotion techniques” that allow us to move a player around a virtual world that they are experiencing using VR.